Affine \'{e}tale group schemes over Tambara fields: Fundamental properties of e tale morphisms

 so that by flatness of $\ell$ over $k$, $I \boxtimes_k \ell \cong J$.
 Note that this is an isomorphism of non-unital Tambara functors.
 It follows that $I^{>1} \boxtimes_k \ell^{>1} \cong J^{>1}$.
 Since $\ell$ is unital, $\ell^{>1} = \ell$, whence we compute

 as desired. \end{proof}

-When $G$ is the trivial group \cref{prop:Kahler-differentials-of-base-change} is known to hold without the flatness assumption.
+\begin{remark} When $G$ is the trivial group \cref{prop:Kahler-differentials-of-base-change} is known to hold without the flatness assumption.
 One way to remove the flatness assumption in the Tambara setting would be to mimic the proof of \cite[Lemma 10.131.12]{stacks-project}.
-The only difficulty one enounters is showing that, if $d : R \rightarrow M$ is a genuine $k$-differential, then $d \otimes_k 0 : S \rightarrow M \boxtimes_k \ell$ is a genuine $\ell$-differential.
-Checking the first and third conditions in \cref{def:genuine-k-derivation} for $d \otimes_k 0$ to be a differential is straightforward, although checking the second condition amounts to a very complicated computation involving the exponential formula for norms.
-When $G = C_p$, the formula simplifies enough to check by hand, so that \cref{prop:Kahler-differentials-of-base-change} can be seen to hold without the flatness assumption.
+The only difficulty one encounters is showing that, if $d : R \rightarrow M$ is a genuine $k$-differential, then $d \otimes_k 0 : S \rightarrow M \boxtimes_k \ell$ is a genuine $\ell$-differential.

+Checking the first and third conditions in \cref{def:genuine-k-derivation} for $d \otimes_k 0$ to be a differential is straightforward, so that we obtain a Green functor analogue of \cref{prop:Kahler-differentials-of-base-change} without a flatness assumption below.
+However, checking the second condition of \cref{def:genuine-k-derivation} amounts to a very complicated-looking computation involving the exponential formula for norms.
+When $G = C_p$, the formula simplifies enough to check by hand, so that \cref{prop:Kahler-differentials-of-base-change} can be seen to hold without the flatness assumption. \end{remark}